GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 Because of its meta data, reading netCDF tables (i.e., netCDF files containing 1-dimensional arrays) is quite a bit less complex than reading native binary files.
-When feeding netCDF tables to programs like :doc:`psxy`, the program will automatically recognize the format and read whatever amount of columns are needed for that program.
+When feeding netCDF tables to programs like :doc:`plot`, the program will automatically recognize the format and read whatever amount of columns are needed for that program.
 To steer which columns are to be read, the user can append the suffix **?**\ *var1*\ **/**\ *var2*\ **/**\ *...* to the netCDF file